Want to Recession-Proof Your Marketing? Ad-Supported Streaming Could Be the Answer.

 But like all popular things, this kind of attention can also attract a lot of fraud and lower-quality offerings.
 And as CTV continues to siphon ad dollars away from digital marketing and become a cornerstone of every brand’s ad strategy, that’s only going to increase.
 As tech companies merge and acquire each other during the boom, it can be hard to keep track of what CTV ad platform delivers what you need—or what they can do for your brand.
 Here’s how to cut through the noise.

 For brands of all industries and sizes, CTV is no longer a question of “do we use it?”—but “how to use it strategically?”
 Streaming services have exploded in number and popularity over the last few years, and with so much content competing for attention and spread out over multiple services, subscription fatigue has started to set in for consumers.
-That fatigue has led to a healthy embracing of ad-supported streaming content, which gives viewers access to some of the most-talked-about shows for free in exchange for periodic ads.
+That fatigue has led to a healthy embracing of free services that support streaming TV advertising content, which gives viewers access to some of the most-talked-about shows for free in exchange for periodic ads.

 With such a boom in services, adoption rates, and advertiser interest, tech companies started to cash in on the hot new platform – causing some concern that some were just using CTV as a buzzword to generate excitement.
 As Ad Exchanger notes, previously all one had to do was mention “CTV” on a company earnings call to send the room into aflutter.
 Today, that’s no longer the case – the market has grown up, brands understand the importance of CTV, and CTV ad platforms must back up their promises with data and case studies.
 But that doesn’t mean there still aren’t some providers coasting on buzz words and unfulfilled promises.